JasonStephenson/arcdmp/README.md

 arcdmp
 ======

-A tool which examines windows PE headers and pulls out what architecture an executable is compiled for
+A tool to examine windows PE headers and pull out the architecture for which an executable was compiled.